-- Northstowe: - The phase 2 development strategy for Northstowe, created by Homes England, is centred around a Healthy Living and Youth & Play Strategy.
+The phase 2 development strategy for the 10,000 homes new town of Northstowe, created by Homes England, is centred around a Healthy Living and Youth & Play Strategy.
 A key requirement is the provision of fruit trees in private gardens and a community orchard, in a nod to the original Garden Cities.
 Housebuilders must also provide adequate depth and quality of soil within private garden areas to enable residents to grow fruit and vegetables.
 Community growing opportunities, such as fruiting espaliers on boundary walls, foraging food trails, herb walls, commercial roof terraces and communal courtyard areas, are to be included throughout.
 Furthermore, additional potential measures include market-stall spaces within the town centre square and retail floor space for a locally produced food outlet.